TIMMYG Studios

 4. Compare config versions:

-• If version is different - Use diffchecker.com to compare your old config with the new one and merge changes
+• Different version → use diffchecker.com to compare and merge changes

-5. Restore custom settings (authToken, dispatchNacId, zones, channels, etc.)
+5. Restore your custom settings (authToken, dispatchNacId, zones, callbacks, etc.)

 6. Test before going live